JackBegay/Security-Assessment/README.md

 ## Objective

 For a course I had to keep an incident handler's journal to record all my findings after completing certain activities and the tools I used to complete it.
-I kept this to log my key takeaways, decription of incident, and what I did to accomplish it.
+I kept this to log my key takeaways, description of incidents, and what I did to mediate it.

 ### Skills Learned